Ronald Dworkin: Theory of equality

 Dworkin has also made important contributions to what is sometimes called the equality of what debate.
-In a pair of articles and his book Sovereign Virtue, he advocates a theory he calls 'equality of resources'.
+In a pair of articles and his book Sovereign Virtue, he advocates a theory he calls "equality of resources".
 This theory combines two key ideas.
 Broadly speaking, the first is that human beings are responsible for the life choices they make.
 The second is that natural endowments of intelligence and talent are morally arbitrary and ought not to affect the distribution of resources in society.
 Like the rest of Dworkin's work, his theory of equality is underpinned by the core principle that every person is entitled to equal concern and respect in the design of the structure of society.
-Dworkin's theory of equality is said to be one variety of so-called luck egalitarianism, but he rejects this statement (Philosophy and Public Affairs, v.
-31: 2).
+Dworkin's theory of equality is said to be one variety of so-called luck egalitarianism, but he rejects this statement.

 Positive and negative liberty

 In the essay "Do Values Conflict?
-A Hedgehog's Approach" (Arizona Law Review, v.
-43: 2), Dworkin contends that the values of liberty and equality do not necessarily conflict.
+A Hedgehog's Approach," Dworkin contends that the values of liberty and equality do not necessarily conflict.
 He criticizes Isaiah Berlin's conception of liberty as "flat" and proposes a new, "dynamic" conception of liberty, suggesting that one cannot say that one's liberty is infringed when one is prevented from committing murder.
 Thus, liberty cannot be said to have been infringed when no wrong has been done.
 Put in this way, liberty is only liberty to do whatever we wish so long as we do not infringe upon the rights of others.

 Personal life and death

 While working for Judge Learned Hand, Dworkin met his future wife, Betsy Ross, with whom he would have twins Anthony and Jennifer.
 Betsy was the daughter of a successful New York businessman.
 They were married from 1958 until Betsy died of cancer in 2000.
-Dworkin later married Irene Brendel, the former wife of pianist Alfred Brendel.
+Dworkin later in 2011 was reported as spending time with Irene Brendel, who had previously formed a family with the pianist Alfred Brendel.

 Dworkin died of leukemia in London on February 14, 2013, at the age of 81, survived by his second wife, two children, and two grandchildren.